brisiq/PATE/README.md

 The scripts in the folder allow you to train a MNIST model using the PATE differential privacy framework.
 While running this example would give you a working implementation of PATE, an accurate analysis of DP guarantees is still a work in progress.

-*[Sorry, I wasn't a very good coder when I wrote this.
-But, not maintaining this anymore]*

 ## Requirements:

 * PyTorch